tshort/WebAssemblyCompiler.jl/README.md

 Broken but feasible:

-* Resizable arrays
-* Multidimensional arrays
+* Multidimensional arrays--Wait on the new Array/Memory/MemoryRef work
-* String operations

 Broken and hard: